 Here are some applications for this sales technique:

-- Look for recent personal or company accomplishments, and send along with your congratulations.
-A Harvard Business Review study indicates that insincere and genuine flattery are equally effective, meaning that if your compliment is forced, it still works to your advantage.
+- Look for recent personal or company accomplishments, and send along your congratulations.
+A recent study indicates that insincere and genuine flattery are equally effective, meaning that if your compliment is forced, it still works to your advantage.

 - Let them know you’re thinking of them by offering articles they would enjoy.